NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/Whathappenedtomyprivacyontheinternet.md

 Although on the surface, you agreed to the "User Agreement" first, and then they used your data to improve the experience.

-No one knows what they have done with the data.
+No one knows what they will have done with the data.

 We already know about PRISM, Facebook's leak of hundreds of millions of user data in 2018, Amazon was fined 746 million euros by the EU privacy regulator in July 2020 for violating the EU General Data Protection Regulation, which was also the largest data privacy leak fine in EU history.
-Domestic takeaway platforms such as Meituan and Ele.me have also been exposed to user information leaks and resales, down to order contents, addresses and other private information; Li Yanhong: Chinese people can be more open to data privacy and are willing to exchange privacy for efficiency...
+Chinese takeaway platforms such as Meituan and Ele.me have also been exposed to user information leaks and resales, down to order contents, addresses and other private information; Li Yanhong: Chinese people can be more open to data privacy and are willing to exchange privacy for efficiency...

 <img src="assets/Whathappenedtomyprivacyontheinternet/Leeqj.png" alt="Leeqj" style="zoom:70%;" />